Alabama Animal Advocates

 Animals removed from hoarding situations exhibit health problems due to malnourishment, lack of veterinary care, overcrowding, and unsanitary conditions.
 Wikipedia states that “Basic animal waste management is absent in virtually all animal-hoarding situations, and animals are filthy and often infected with parasites as a result.”
 The competition for insufficient food creates aggressive behavior and sometimes cannibalism.
 These problems are not immediately solved upon rescue.
 Euthanasia of some of the animals is often necessary, and even animals with treatable conditions are often killed due to the cost of treatment or to the difficulty in securing foster care or adoptive homes for many animals at once.

-The economic cost is also significant, and is rarely recovered through restitution orders, according to a 2005 analysis.
+Economic cost is also significant, and is rarely recovered through restitution orders, according to a 2005 analysis.
 The Animal Legal Defense Fund states that a single hoarding case “can easily bankrupt a local humane society or shelter, and severely strain volunteer resources.”
 In Alabama, it may be more likely that a municipal shelter puts to death many treatable animals (e.g., dogs with mange) and avoids prosecutorial expense by filing few or no charges.
-Nonprofit rescue groups may still take on as many dogs as possible, with corresponding financial expenses as well as impact on capacity to pull dogs from kill facilities and to intake from the community.
+Of course, this is no savings when the same owner is found to be hoarding again months later.
+Nonprofit rescue groups may take on as many dogs as possible, with corresponding financial expenses as well as impact on capacity to pull dogs from kill facilities and to intake from the community.

 Some hoarding cases result in criminal prosecution.
 Many do not.
 As is explained by the Animal Legal Defense Fund (ALDF), “animal hoarding cases are difficult to prosecute [because] most states have no legal definition for animal hoarding, courts already assign relatively low priority to animal abuse and neglect cases in general, and many people are unfamiliar with the severity of abuse in hoarding situations.”

 The neglect of animals in hoarding situations clearly meets the criteria for cruelty.
-In Alabama, when charges are filed it is essential that § 13A-11-241 Cruelty to Dog or Cat be listed since only that statute establishes a custody procedure for the animals.
-Each animal is a separate act and thus a separate cruelty charge.
+In Alabama cases in which animals are seized (rather than surrendered by the owner), it is essential to charge as § 13A-11-241 Cruelty to Dog or Cat since only that statute establishes a custody procedure for the animals.
+(If animals are surrendered, § 13A-11-14 and its felony component, § 13A-11-14.1, may be utilized.)
+Each affected animal is considered a separate ‘act’ and thus a separate cruelty charge.
 The state of each animal must be documented (preferably by a veterinarian) to support each charge, though, and in the absence of this documentation, fewer charges will be applied, sometimes only one misdemeanor or felony count, according to a 2005 study by HARC researchers.
 In some cases, “judges openly discouraged multiple charges against hoarders because they felt they ‘clogged’ the system.”
 The study concluded that “lenient treatment of hoarders in exchange for immediate custody of the animals appeared to contribute to recidivism.”

 The ALDF, also, stresses the importance of prosecuting hoarding cases: “There is often a mental health component in an animal hoarding case, causing some communities to divert the hoarder from the criminal justice systems; however the criminal justice system can be a tool for addressing these very issues,” ALDF states.
 “Courts can — and should — require convicted animal hoarders to undergo mental health evaluations, and treatment if necessary.
 This can address the root of the issue, dramatically reducing recidivism rates.”

 Due to a near-100% likelihood of recidivism, ALDF recommends that “convicted hoarders should be barred from owning, possessing, or having any direct contact with animals.”
-Alternatively, successful outcomes have resulted from removing puppies or kittens, sterilizing a small number of adults, and allowing the person to keep those animals only.
+Alternatively, successful outcomes have resulted from removing puppies or kittens and allowing the person to keep a small number of (sterilized) adults only.
 The 2005 HARC study reports that after animals are removed from the home, many begin to collect again, citing a Humane Society of the United States report’s finding that “Without a long-term plan and support for the hoarder, the available evidence indicates that recidivism approaches 100%.”
 Suggested interventions include psychological counseling, required sterilization of any retained animals, assistance in improving living conditions, and frequent surprise visits from law enforcement officers over the following years.
 HARC recommends that these interventions be negotiated at the time of plea-bargaining.
 Some states mandate psychological counseling, according to Wikipedia.

 One approach that is not yet available statewide in Alabama is a hoarding-specific statute that allows for a single hoarding charge.
 Regarding Hawaii’s law, Wikipedia states that this approach “decrease[s] the cumbersome burden multiple charges can place on courts, adding that “prosecutors will also be able to bring separate charges of animal cruelty for individual animals whose injuries are easiest to document.”
-The City of Mobile has a hoarding ordinance which we are aware of being used in 2025.
+The City of Mobile has a hoarding ordinance which we are aware of being used in 2025, however its low penalty (less than a single misdemeanor cruelty charge) is questionable.

 Animal Hoarding Task Forces & Mental Health Approaches